yumaroonie/HonorsChemistry/README.md

 ## Scalability and Expansion

 While Honors Chemistry currently serves the hallowed halls of Harvard-Westlake, this love formula has been concocted with adaptability in mind.
 The structure is flexible and ready to expand, allowing other institutions to create their own version of this app, bringing students together one smart match at a time.
 We imagine a future where each high school can have its personalized matchmaking ecosystem, celebrating the unique culture and individuals within.
+Further, communities can be created interscholastically, so with enough expansion, this could become the tinder for kids throughout LA high schools or even just high schools in general (while retaining internal organization features to denote who goes to which school).

 ## Accessibility and Inclusivity